ASO A/B Testing

 What To Test First

-Test hook, proof, and workflow order.
+Test hook, proof, caption angle, and screenshot order.
 Public screenshot guidance says most users do not scroll past the third screenshot.

 4. Localization

-For Google Play, test whether the feature graphic and first screenshot agree on the same promise, especially for campaign traffic.
+For Google Play, test whether the feature graphic and first screenshot agree on the same promise.
+On iOS, test app preview video against strong screenshot-only pages.

 6. CPP and PPO variants